 Completed: December 2021

-The latest generation of modern and energy-efficient council homes have been completed in North Ayrshire on the site of the former Largs Academy and Kelburn Primary School.
+Modern and energy-efficient council homes on the site of the former Largs Academy and Kelburn Primary School.
 This is the Council’s largest new affordable housing development to date.

-The new development comprises a sheltered housing complex which was utilised to provide an assistive technology demonstrator home, general needs housing, amenity bungalows, supported accommodation and homes for wheelchair users.
-The properties are a mix of one, two, three and four bedrooms.
+The development comprises a sheltered housing complex which was used to provide an assistive technology demonstrator home, general needs housing, amenity bungalows, supported accommodation and homes for wheelchair users.

-The new homes include features such as a biomass district heating system, heat interface units (HIU) in each home, smart dual zone temperature controls, solar photovoltaic panel installations, water saving taps and toilets, low energy LED lighting and mechanical ventilation systems.
+The homes include features such as a biomass district heating system, heat interface units (HIU), smart dual zone temperature controls, solar photovoltaic panel installations, water saving taps and toilets, low energy LED lighting and mechanical ventilation systems.

-The supported accommodation has been designed specifically to allow tenants with additional support needs to live more independently.
-The unit contains a staff base which will operate 24 hours per day.
+The supported accommodation has been designed to allow tenants with additional support needs to live more independently.
+The unit contains a staff base which operates 24 hours per day.

-The development includes an innovative ‘daily mile’ path network and outdoor gym equipment, to encourage physical activity and provide health and wellbeing benefits.
+A ‘daily mile’ path network and outdoor gym equipment, encourages physical activity and health and wellbeing benefits.

 Lady Margaret Court, Millport